bast/MRI-extract-surfaces/README.md

 The above example reads `T1_ernie.nii.gz` and creates a directory `ernie_data`.
 On my computer the process takes ca. 1 hour.

-The generated directory `ernie_data` contains the following files (the actual file names can be different):
+The generated directory `ernie_data` contains the following files (once you replace `T1_ernie.nii.gz` with your actual file, the generated file names might be different):
 ```
 ernie_data/
 ├── 1001.txt